If you’re taking a Florida Keys family vacation, then check out our ultimate list of 35 things to do in Key West with kids.

 Indulge and grab some ice cream, a smoothie or special treat while visiting the Keys with your kids.
 Give in and have a little fun.
 We grabbed some ice cream during our train stop and started walking on foot to see more of Key West.

-I regret to say this was near the top of my list to visit, and we never did make it to the Key West Butterfly and Nature Conservatory.
-I think it was the Key West Garden Club that filled our interest enough to pass on it this year.
+Enjoy an afternoon at the Key West Butterfly and Nature Conservatory.
+Or have fun at the Key West Garden Club which filled our interest enough to pass on it this year.
 I did learn from several other families that the butterfly garden is worth a visit though, so if you have time make a stop!

 This hidden gem is located between Higgs Beach and Rest Beach on the south side of Key West.
 The Key West Garden Club is run by donations and very welcoming to families.
 There were tables, bathrooms, and a water fountain inside the Garden that we used for an afternoon snack.